fata1127/acmmm/readme.md

 3. LLM-based (Non-Rule) Filters:
 While LLM-based judgment filters significantly hinder MIEJ by recognizing subtle malicious intent, their practical deployment faces substantial challenges.
 Such defenses incur nearly double the time and token costs due to cascaded LLM inference, rendering them unfeasible for large-scale, real-time applications.
 Our work highlights existing LLM defense vulnerabilities under real-world cost and efficiency constraints, pushing for more efficient and intelligent defense paradigms.

+## C3: Figures Overlap:
+Thank you for your incredibly meticulous observation.
+We are truly grateful for your keen eye.
+If our paper is granted a camera-ready opportunity, we assure you that correcting this specific formatting error will be our top priority.